MOST RECENT EMPLOYMENT AND OTHER DATA

 Visiting Scientist, Dept. of Cardiology, Indiana University, Indianapolis, IN.

-University of Kanpur Light and Middleweight weighlifting champion and record holder 1969-70.
-In 1970 I had the highest total lift in all the weight categories.
+University of Kanpur Light and Middleweight weightlifting champion and record holder 1969-70.
+In 1969 and also 1970 interestingly I had the highest total lift among all the weight categories.

 I have never been a Post-Doc or a Research Associate at The New York University.
 This news was surely politically planted data.
 I joined this university as an Assistant Research Scientist.
 For details see below the NYU publication Nexus (winter 2002 issue):